My On-Line Publications

 Finding the Apparent Floatation Pivot Point (AFPP)

-To someone looking from far away as Titanic slowly trimmed down by the head over a period of some 2 ½ hours following
+To someone looking from far away as Titanic slowly trimmed down by the head over a period of some 2 ½ hours following the

-Apparent Floatation Pivot Point (AFPP) when the vessel's draft aft and draft forward are know.
-It also shows why the
+Pivot Point (AFPP) when the vessel's draft aft and draft forward are know.
+It also shows why the location of the AFPP remains

-location of the AFPP remains about the same location as more water entered the ship in a relatively confined space
+about the same location as more water entered the ship in a relatively confined space forward, and also shows why the angle of trim

-came into the vessel in the early stages of flooding.
+would tend to increase in direct proportion to the volume of floodwater that came into the vessel in the early stages of flooding.

 The Enigmatic Excursion of the SS Birma